tardezyx/tar.Bitvavo.Api/README.md

 await bvWebSocketClient.SendAsync(SendOptions sendOptions);
 ```

-But I recommend using the prepared methods which already have the correct parameters and response types.
+But I recommend using the prepared methods which already have the correct parameters and response types set.

-The same methods as for REST are provided and additionally you can use subscription methods:
+The same methods as for REST are provided.
+Additionally, you can use subscription methods:

 ```cs
 // account actions